regen-network/regen-ledger/x/data/spec/07_client.md

 ### anchor-by-iri

-The `anchor-by-iri` endpoint allows users to query anchored data by the content hash (i.e. IRI).
+The `anchor-by-iri` endpoint allows users to query a data anchor by the IRI of the data.

 ```bash
 /regen/data/v1/anchor-by-iri/{iri}